hooligram/hooligram-client/README.md

 2. run emulator
 3. `adb tcp:8080 tcp:8080`
 4. `yarn android`
-5. check out the client-side & server logs and you should see that they are interacting with other!
+5. check out the client-side & server logs and you should see that they are interacting with each other!